hackerbay/Employee-Handbook/people-operations/onboarding/email/README.md

 #### Use the following settings:

-- Account Type 	CardDAV or CalDAV
+- Account Type: CardDAV or CalDAV
-- Server Name 	mail.hackerbay.io
+- Server Name: 	mail.hackerbay.io
-- Use SSL 	Yes
+- Use SSL:  	Yes
-- Username 	Your complete email address.
+- Username: 	Your complete email address.
-- Password 	Your mail password.
+- Password:	Your mail password.

 ### Few Notes